smartems/smartems/docs/sources/reference/scripting.md

 ## More examples

-You can find more examples in `public/dashboards/` directory of your grafana installation.
+You can find more examples in `public/dashboards/` directory of your smartems installation.